Lamoreauxaj/lamoreauxaj.com/src/some/index.md

 ### Why does this matter?

-You may ask, what might you care about this problem?
+Here are a few examples where this algorithm could be useful:

-What if you wanted to build a hospital and minimize the maximum distance to residents of a community.
-The minimum enclosing circle would give you a reasonable place to build such a hospital.
+- Let's say you wanted to build a hospital and minimize the maximum distance to residents of a community; the minimum enclosing circle would give you a reasonable place to build such a hospital.

-Perhaps you want to approximate if a point is close to any point in some set.
-You could first compare against the minimum enclosing circle instead of comparing points individually.
-Or perhaps you want to approximate the maximum distance between two points in a set.
+- Perhaps you want to approximate whether a point is close to any other point in a set.
+Naively, you could compare it to the other points in the set, however, a good approximation would be to first compare the distance to the minimum enclosing circle.
+- Perhaps you want to approximate the maximum distance between two points in a set.
 In this case, the diameter of the minimum enclosing circle would be a good approximation.

 But also if you're reading this, hopefully you would care about the problem solely for the interesting algorithm.

-Maybe if you've seen some computational geometry before, you have ideas of how to start.
-If you've never seen the problem before, I highly encourage you to take a few minutes to mess around and see if you can come up with any ideas before reading ahead.
+Maybe you have some ideas of how to start.
+I highly encourage you to take some time to mess around and see if you can come up with any ideas before reading ahead.

 ## Initial observations

 Even though it may not be obvious how to solve this, a good problem solving strategy is to try to note any observations we can find in our initial investigation.

-Perhaps you ask yourself:
+Perhaps after examining some examples, you ask yourself:

 > How many points are on the boundary of the minimum enclosing circle?